Our Services Are Currently OnlyAvailable For Georgia Residents*

 Legal Aid St. Simons

-The Indigent Project offers Legal Aid to low and no-income residents in the St. Simons who have experienced damage, injury, or loss in the following areas:
+The Indigent Project offers Legal Aid to no and low-income residents in the St. Simons who have suffered injury, loss, or damages in the following areas:

-The Indigent Project is dedicated to providing support and resources to individuals in St. Simons looking for desiring Legal Aid who cannot afford legal assistance.
-Whether you have been injured in a car accident, a big truck accident, or a motorcycle accident, we strive to connect you with the necessary legal resources to navigate your situation and ensure you have a fair chance at justice.
+The Indigent Project is committed to assisting individuals in St. Simons seeking Legal Aid who cannot afford legal help.
+Whether you have been injured in a car accident, big truck accident, or motorcycle accident, we aim to connect you with the vital legal resources you need to handle your situation and pursue justice.

 Need help?
 Don’t face this alone—Reach out today!